 - General Business

 I am a rare generalist in today's greatly specialized academic world, and this wide-angle focus is necessary to give good personal finance advice, as the area is so broad and interrelational.
-Thus, I research and study advanced mathematical finance, corporate finance, behavioral finance, economics (both macro and micro), psychology, sociology and more.
+Thus, I research and study advanced mathematical finance, corporate finance, behavioral finance, general business, careers, economics (both macro and micro), psychology, sociology and more.

-One piece I'm proud of is a letter I published in The Economists' Voice in 2006, a journal edited by a Nobel Prize-winning economist.
+One piece I'm proud of is a letter published in The Economists' Voice in 2006, a journal edited by a Nobel Prize-winning economist.
 This letter stated an important reason for the existence of significant market inefficiency that I had not seen explicitly in the literature.
 The insight is especially significant in light of the financial crisis of 2008.

 Please contact Dr. Richard Serlin if you are unable to locate one of the publications listed below.